pita bread:

 2. Scale bagels at 5 ounces.

 3. One absolutely crucial factor is obtaining a good bagel is to make sure that they have proofed enough so that when you put them in the boiling solution they float.
 Try one bagel as a test and if it sinks to the bottom, let the remaining bagels proof some more.
-What happens is the bagels sink to the bottom of the pot is that they will stick to the bottom and eventually puff up enough to float.
-Some of the stuck bagels will tear off and cling to the bottom.
+What happens when the bagels sink to the bottom of the pot is that they will stick to the bottom and eventually puff up enough to float.
+Parts of the stuck bagels will tear off and cling to the bottom.
 That creates an opening for the boiling liquid to get inside the bagel.
 The result is a soggy bagel.

 Notes